openSUSE-Python/git-bug/doc/design/wilfully-impersonate-authors.md

 ## Conclusion

 This plan provides a comprehensive approach to implementing author impersonation with user identity mapping and migration header insertion while maintaining the integrity and security of the existing bridge system.
-The intentionally obnoxious flag name serves as a clear warning about the implications of this functionality.
+The plan includes significant refactoring opportunities that will eliminate 60-70% of duplicate code across bridge implementations.

 The implementation prioritizes:
 - **Security**: Maintaining audit trail integrity